buddypress/bp-rewrites/CONTRIBUTING.md

 composer do:wpcs
 ```

-You may need to edit your code after the second commands so that it follows the [WordPress PHP Coding standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/).
+You may need to edit your code after the second command so that it follows the [WordPress PHP Coding standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/).